Phase-field modeling of cyclic behavior in quasi-brittle materials: A micromechanics-based approach: Incorporation of ratcheting-driven cyclic plasticity

 \endgroup It is important to note that $\Vert{\tilde{\bm{s}}_{\mathrm{dev}}^\mathrm{p}}\Vert$ and $\Vert{\tilde{\bm{s}}_{\mathrm{dev}}^\mathrm{r}}\Vert$ are free variables, while the terms multiplying them i.e., $(\Vert\dot{\bm{\varepsilon}}_{\mathrm{dev}}^\mathrm{p}\Vert - \frac{1}{\sqrt{6}A_\theta}\tr\dot{\bm{\varepsilon}}^\mathrm{p})$ and $(\Vert \dot{\bm{\varepsilon}}^\mathrm{r}_\mathrm{dev} \Vert-\frac{\beta_\mu}{\sqrt{6}A_\theta}\tr\dot{\varepsilon}^\mathrm{p})$, must be bounded to ensure a finite supremum.
 These conditions lead directly to the final form of the plastic dissipation potential:

-This extended formulation effectively captures the progressive and irreversible nature of ratcheting in materials subjected to cyclic loading.
+The derived extended plastic dissipation potential effectively captures the progressive and irreversible nature of ratcheting under cyclic loading.
 The explicit control provided by the ratcheting parameters $\beta_\mu$ and $\beta_K$ enables the simulation of complex cyclic behavior, such as mean strain accumulation and asymmetric hysteresis loops.

 The damage dissipation potential is derived following the same procedure as the plastic dissipation potential, starting from the generalized stress constraint (equation \eqref{c3:sc_setKd}), which is governed by the damage yield condition (equation \eqref{c5:fd}).
 Once again, by applying the principle of maximum dissipation to damage evolution and considering the damage flow rule: